AdamLassiter/petri-nets/README.md

 This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgements
-* Willem Hejltjes - Project Supervisor
+* Willem Heijltjes - Project Supervisor